The first term at the left-hand side of (4.27) is the exterior derivative

 By adding the same equation with a cyclic permutation of the free indices $abc \to cab$ and then subtracting a further cyclic permutation, the Ricci rotation coefficients emerge as a pure combination of structure constants:

 Thus, the (torsionless) spin connection is completely determined by the vierbeins.
-Note that the structure coefficients, like the spin connection, are anti-symmetric in the last two indices.
+Note that the structure coefficients are anti-symmetric in the first two indices.
 Note also the similarity to the Christoffel formula (1.29) for Levi-Civita connection coefficients.